MicroBlocks

 Yet in spite of its apparent simplicity, MicroBlocks is a fast, powerful programming language with the ability to interface with peripherals via GPIO, I2C, SPI, and serial and nearly 200 extension libraries.
 In fact, some hardware designers prefer MicroBlocks for rapid prototyping and testing because of its fast, interactive development cycle.

-There are two ways beginners and educators can use MicroBlocks with DUELink:
+There are two ways to use MicroBlocks with DUELink:

-While you can load MicroBlocks on any DUELink module, the ones recommended on the educators page make it especially easy to get started.
+While you can load MicroBlocks to make any DUELink module run Standalone, the ones recommended on the educators page make it especially easy to get started.

 Installing the Firmware

-Start by connecting your DUELink board to a laptop using a USB cable.
+Start by connecting your DUELink board to a computer using a USB cable.
 Make sure it is not a charge-only cable!

 Linux may require an extra step to ensure that the user has access to USB serial devices.
 See the Linux tab in the Computer Setup section of the MicroBlocks Get Started page.

-With your board connected and ready to accept firmware, open console.duelink.com in a Chrome or Edge browser:
+With your board connected in DFU mode (via Erase All or using buttons), open console.duelink.com in a Chrome or Edge browser:

 Click on the Firmware tab: